thekevinbrown/react-native-schemes-manager/README.md

 - Re open Xcode
 - Product -> Clean
 - Run
+- Ensure any debug configurations contain the word "Debug"

 If you're still having trouble, post an issue so we can look into it.